fchastanet/bash-tools-framework/doc/guides/Options/functionCommand.md

 ## Description

-`Options::generateCommand` has generated this Command function that can display help and parse all arguments at once.
+`Options::generateCommand` generated this function that allows to display help and parse all arguments or options at once.

 ## Syntax